 Around 35% of adults in the United States have obesity.
 However, people with obesity equate to only about one-third of those who compulsively eat, even though food addiction has some associations with weight gain.

 While food addiction may contribute to obesity for some people, it is also not the only factor.
-One earlier review found that up to 10% of people with a normal weight range or overweight had food addiction.
-However, there are few recent studies on its prevalence.

 Therefore, Dr. Miele maintains that treating compulsive eating might have indirect benefits for obesity prevention at a national level but that the success of these initiatives does not depend on people compulsively eating.